FAQ

 Q: How does your school determine my Korean level?

-A: We use the official King Sejong Institute (KSI) Placement Test, which is directly aligned with the European CEFR (A1 to C2) standards.
-All new students (except those enrolling in the KOREAN A1 course) must complete this test before registration to ensure correct placement.
+A: We use the official King Sejong Institute (KSI) Placement Test, which is aligned with the European CEFR levels (A1–C2).

 Q: I can read Hangul.
 Which class should I join?

-A: We strongly recommend starting with KOREAN A1 (Beginner).
+A: We strongly recommend starting with KOREAN - Beginner 1-1.
 While this class starts with Hangul, the curriculum covers substantial foundational material.
 Skipping this foundation will make learning difficult in later stages.
 If you find the class too easy, please consult with your teacher for possible consideration.

 Q: Do I need to speak Danish to take the classes?